 The A242B comes with an optional “floor clamp” kit to permanently secure the heater to the patio deck and uses a primary rated burner for minimal noise.
 It uses automatic pilot ignition.
 An auto-shutoff system that turns the heater off in case of tilting provides safety.

-The 12 x 10 x 5-inch, 42-pound heater is made in the USA, has a 12-feet heat coverage, and is CSA certified.
+The 12 x 10 x 5-inch, the 42-pound heater is made in the USA, has a 12-feet heat coverage, and is CSA certified.

 - 50,000 BTU